implydata/learn-druid/README.md

    docker compose --profile druid-jupyter up -d
    ```

-   > The first time you lanch the environment, it can take a while to start all the services.
+   > The first time you launch the environment, it can take a while to start all the services.

 4. Navigate to Jupyter Lab in your browser: